meshtastic/meshtastic/website/docs/software/web/development.md

 ---
 id: web-development-software
-title: Information for developers of Meshtastic-web
+title: Information for developers of the web interface
 sidebar_label: Development
 ---